John Jachym: Business career

 Jachym was involved in another ill-fated baseball venture later in 1950.
 Partnering with American tennis star Bobby Riggs, he organized a post-season barnstorming tour of 32 North American cities featuring 36 big-league stars, playing in an American League vs. National League format.
 Fan response and ticket sales in the tour's first two cities, Montreal and Toronto, showed promise.
 But heavy rains forced cancellation of those games, and continued poor weather conditions—including a hurricane that struck during its planned visit to Miami—dogged the series.
 It was halted after 13 games, with Jachym and Riggs losing an estimated $66,000.

 Out of baseball, but still only 32 years of age, Jachym then forged a business career as an investment banker and, later, top executive with companies based in Chicago and San Diego.
 He was a key financial advisor during the successful 1980 Presidential campaign of Ronald Reagan, but declined the opportunity to return to Washington as a member of Reagan's administration.
-He remained in the sporting world, however, as an active supporter of the PGA, acting as the official American observer of multiple Ryder Cup competitions and serving on the PGA Board of Directors from 1990–92.
+He remained in the sporting world, however, as an active supporter of the PGA, acting as the official American observer of multiple Ryder Cup competitions and serving on the PGA Board of Directors from 1990 to 1992.
 In 1994, he was elected an honorary member of the PGA, one of only six men ever selected.

 In retirement, Jachym maintained residences in Virginia, Western New York, and Florida.
 On May 10, 2005, the day after his 87th birthday, he died from cancer in Charlottesville, Virginia, and was interred in Arlington National Cemetery.